Bridging the Imitation Gap by Adaptive Insubordination: Additional Information

 \subsection{Additional Task Details}

-In~\secref{sec:tasks}, we introduced the different tasks where we compare ADVISOR with various other IL and RL methods.
+In \Cref{fig:tasks} we gave a quick qualitative glimpse at the various tasks we use in our experiments.
 Here, we provide additional details for each of them along with information about observation space associated with each task.
 For training details for the tasks, please see \secref{sec:training-imp-details}.
+Our experiments were primarily run using the AllenAct learning framework~\cite{AllenAct}, see \url{AllenAct.org} for details and tutorials.